-In addition, in 2022, we expanded our business to furniture rental and home decoration service by a stylist or an interior designer as a one-stop solution for furniture & prop rental & styling under the "Chic Rent In Style" to respond to the needs of customers who would like to rent furniture and home décor such as 1) event organizers rent furniture and home decorations for their events for a short period, 2) interior design companies and/or freelance designers rent furniture and home decorations to decorate a mock up room and take pictures of a fully-furnished room to create an advertisement and PR portfolio, 3) property developers rent furniture and home decorations to create mock up rooms for customer visits, and 4) apartment and condominium owners rent furniture and home decorations to create mock up rooms and take pictures for PR portfolio to attract customers through online channels.
+In addition, we offer service for furniture rental and home decoration service by a stylist or an interior designer as a one-stop solution for furniture & prop rental & styling under the "Chic Rent In Style" to respond to the needs of customers who would like to rent furniture and home decor such as 1) event organizers rent furniture and home decorations for their events for a short period, 2) interior design companies and/or freelance designers rent furniture and home decorations to decorate a mock up room and take pictures of a fully-furnished room to create an advertisement and PR portfolio, 3) property developers rent furniture and home decorations to create mock up rooms for customer visits, and 4) apartment and condominium owners rent furniture and home decorations to create mock up rooms and take pictures for PR portfolio to attract customers through online channels.
 We offer quality furniture and home decoration rental and decoration services as well as delivery and installation services at a reasonable price.
 Moreover, we also offer professional property photography service that provides flexible and affordable options to customers who do not want the hassle of managing furniture and home decorations that can only be used for a few times.

-In addition, we generate service revenue such as revenue from space rentals in each branch to famous restaurants and supermarket to support our business, attract customers, and increase the number of visitors to each branch.
+The Company generates service revenue such as revenue from space rentals in each branch to famous restaurants, supermarket and beauty clinic to support our business, attract customers, and increase the number of visitors to each branch.